unterkoefler/vax-card-app/README.md

 - [ ] add an actual icon instead of the default.
 - [ ] make zooming less bad.
 You can only zoom in on the center right now.
 - [ ] add innocuous-seeming log statements that actually make remote calls to my secret server, uploading all my user's private data.
 Mwuahahaaha.
+Anyone know a good library for this?
 - [ ] learn Kotlin.